- Extensive feature set

 We also found that the most noticeable effect of the rear radar antenna was a doubling in the number of false alarms.
 It would alert, say, to a phantom K-band radar on the front antenna which, after an interminable wait, would stop as we passed the source.
 Then a new alert would sound, this time from the rear antenna.

 Judged solely by its commendable array of features, the Escort Max 360 would seem to be unbeatable.
-But an inferior user interface, disappointing Ka-band performance, signal-processing hiccups and the incessant false alarms served to temper our enthusiasm.
+But an inferior display, disappointing Ka-band performance, signal-processing hiccups and the incessant false alarms served to temper our enthusiasm.

-To control K-band false alarms some competing models allow the user to set speed thresholds for the onset of audible alerts—the Radenso XP and Pro M, for example.
-Instead, the Max 360 comes with an Overspeed Alert factory-set at 70 mph.
+In contrast, the Max 360 comes with features like an Overspeed Alert factory-set at 70 mph.
 Stray north of that and it shrieks Overspeed! on each occasion.
-The speed nanny can be disabled, but not without burrowing into the User Preferences menu and changing the settings.
+The speed nanny can be disabled, but only by burrowing into the User Preferences menu and changing the settings.

 Annoying features like this make us suspect the Max 360 design was driven by focus groups composed of people who get around exclusively by mass transit.
 Although fairly dripping with potential, much of that remains unrealized by unfortunate design choices and iffy execution.